Chartlog Alternative: Rize Trade vs Chartlog (Which Trading Journal Fits You?)

 Free Trial | 7 days | 30-day money-back guarantee |

-Essential — $24/month: 3 accounts, unlimited trade imports, full analytics, playbook builder, progress tracker, daily journal, and all core features.
+- Essential — $24/month: 3 accounts, unlimited trade imports, full analytics, Playbook Builder, Progress Tracker, Daily Journal, and every core feature.

 You're the right fit if:

-You've tried journaling in spreadsheets, notebooks, or other tools — and quit every time
+- You've tried journaling in spreadsheets or notebooks and quit every time

-You only need basic P&L tracking and clean charting visuals
+- You only need basic P&L tracking and clean visuals

-You're an intermediate-to-advanced trader who already has ironclad discipline and just needs a place to store data
+- You already have strong execution discipline and just need a place to store the data

-You primarily trade equities through DAS Trader and want tight integration with that specific platform
+- You primarily trade equities through DAS Trader and want deep integration with that one platform